intrahealth/client-registry/packaging/ansible/README.md

 # Ansible

-> This is incomplete and a work in-progress.

-# Ansible

 You must have a local VM or remote server.
 See `/packaging/vagrant/centos` for a Vagrant VM (CentOS 7) script for working example of creating a local VM.

 > These steps are for installing on a server OS directly and require experience with remote configuration.